rwoodr/chip8exp/README.md

 Source: [lines-straight.8o](./lines-straight.8o) ([open in Octo](https://johnearnest.github.io/Octo/index.html?key=ja48Ijj5))

-This is is an optimized algorithm to draw horizontal and vertical lines.
+This is is an optimized algorithm to draw horizontal and vertical lines from a start point and end point.
 The algorithm draws the line left-to-right or top-to-bottom only, using as many 8-pixel segments as possible and then draws any remaining portion of the line with single pixels.
 The code uses unrolled loops for increased performance, but a loop can be used to save space.